FeiyouG/dotfiles/README.md

 Then,
 close and start the terminal.
-All plugins will be installed properly.
+All plugins will be automatically downloaded and sourced.

 ### Neovim

 You need to have
 [neovim editor](https://neovim.io) (>= 0.6.1)
 installed on your machine.

-- Telescope can be used to view image if `catimg` is installed locally on the machine.

 ### TMUX